The Blackbird's Song: A Guide to Calls and Vocalizations

 The best times of day: Just before sunrise and just after sunset.
 This is the "dawn and dusk chorus."

-Where to look: Look for males on the highest points in their environment.
+Where to look: Look for males on the highest points in their environment (rooftop, treetop, pole).
 This is their concert stage.

-For the alert cry: Pay attention when a cat crosses the garden.
-The blackbird will often be the first to sound the alarm from a safe perch.
+Learn to differentiate the sounds: Practice telling the difference between the fluting song and the shrill alarm cry.
+Pay attention when a cat crosses the garden; the blackbird will often be the first to sound the alarm from a safe perch.